 Lunch Choices for a Weight-Loss Diet

-Whether from the school cafeteria or from a brown bag, a healthy lunch on a weight loss diet should consist of a lean protein, a small serving of whole grains, a fruit, a vegetable -- and if possible -- a dairy product.
-For a brown bag lunch, a turkey sandwich on whole-wheat bread, carrot sticks, an apple, and a container of low-fat yogurt is nutritious, and rounds out to approximately 540 calories.
+Whether from the school cafeteria or from a brown bag, a healthy lunch on a weight-loss diet should consist of a lean protein, a small serving of whole grains, a fruit, a vegetable — and if possible — a low-fat dairy product.
+For a brown bag lunch, a turkey sandwich on whole-wheat bread, carrot sticks, an apple and a container of low-fat yogurt is nutritious, and rounds out to approximately 540 calories.

 Healthy Dinner Choices

 Make a quesadilla with 2 tablespoons of cheddar cheese and a half cup of black beans in a whole wheat tortilla.
 Top the quesadilla with salsa and serve it with a salad, for another dinner that's less than 500 calories.

 Snacking for a 16-Year-Old Girl

 If your meals are between 400 and 500 calories each, there should be room in the diet plan for two 150- to 200-calorie snacks during the day.
-Make them count by choosing nutrient-dense snacks such as low-fat yogurt, cottage cheese, veggies and hummus, or 1 ounce of nuts.
+Make them count by choosing nutrient-dense snacks such as low-fat yogurt, cottage cheese, veggies and hummus, or 1 ounce of plain roasted nuts.